mzattera/v4j/docs/005/index.md

 ### 'e' and 'i'

 The characters 'e' and 'i' only appear in slots 6 and 9 respectively, in a sequence of 1, 2 or 3.
-Several transcribers have assumed these sequences of same characters are single Voynich characters.
+Currier has assumed these sequences of same characters are single Voynich characters.
 Based upon how they appear in the slots, I think this is a reasonable assumption.

 # The Slot Alphabet

-Finally, based on the above considerations, I propose a new transliteration alphabet, which I will call the **Slot alphabet** for obvious reasons.
+Finally, drawing from the above considerations, I propose a new transliteration alphabet, which I will call the **Slot alphabet** for obvious reasons.

 I think that, being based on the inner structure of Voynich terms, this alphabet is more suitable than others when performing statistical analysis that relies on characters in words or when attempting to decipher the Voynich, where a closer correspondence between the transliteration characters and the Voynich character is paramount.